AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 ## Open a journey from Journey Optimizer

+When viewing a journey in Journey Optimizer, you can choose to view it in Journey canvas.

-In Journey Optimizer, open the journey that you want to analyze in Journey canvas.
+1. In Journey Optimizer, open the journey that you want to analyze in Journey canvas.

 1. Select [!UICONTROL **Analyze in CJA**]. <!-- ?? -->